Christianity is the second largest religion in Malaysia.

 Throughout the centuries, many spectacular churches, chapels, cathedrals and minor basilicas have been constructed across the country as symbols of faith and places for worshipers to congregate.

-As a Christmas special, TRP brings you on a quick tour of some of the oldest and often historic Christian religious sites across the country.
+Here are some of the oldest and often historic Christian religious buildings across the country;

 St. Paul’s Church, Melaka